AryamanReddi99/Creature-Forest/README.md

 Each script, apart from ***Creature_Forest_Base.ipynb*** and ***Variable_Payoff_Simulator.ipynb***, simulate the progression of a particular scenario.

+***Creature_Forest_Base.ipynb*** currently defines 4 strategies:

+1. Dove
+   * Shares resources with others
+2. Hawk
+   * Is aggresive, steals resources from others
+   * Fights to the death when meeting other hawks
+3. Goose
+   * Shares with doves
+   * Fights to the death with hawks
+4. Crow
+   * Steals from doves
+   * Backs down when confronted

 New agents are simple to add by extending the base class in ***Creature_Forest_Base.ipynb***.
 Each agent has a lifespan of 10.

 Each script offers control over: